cklim83/test_md/oop/objects_and_classes.md

 end
 ```

-Unlike getter methods, setter methods needs `self` prefix when used in instance methods to let Ruby know we are invoking setter methods.
-Without which they will be perceived as local variable assignments
+Unlike getter methods, setter methods needs the `self` prefix when used in instance methods to let Ruby know we are invoking setter methods.
+Without that, it will be perceived as local variable assignments
 ```ruby
 def change_info(n, h, w)
   self.name = n